BaronSamediOfficial/Linux/LinuxCheatsheet.md

 find / -perm /4000                                                          # locate files that have SUID find / -perm /2000                                                          # locate files that have SGID find / -perm /1000                                                          # locate files that have Sticky bit

+stat <FILENAME>                                                             # returns stats on a file eg: size, device, access and mod times
 ```